Male Breast Reduction

 Male Breast Reduction Recovery

 Immediately following surgery, you will most likely wear a support garment for a brief period in order to minimize swelling and promote proper healing of your new chest contour.
 There will be some degree of normal post-operative bruising and swelling; however, discomfort from this surgery is often minimal and should be manageable with oral pain medication.
 While strenuous exercise and aerobic activity should be avoided for at least four weeks in most cases, work and other daily activities can usually be resumed within a week.
-Dr. Kalus or Dr. Rowin will give you specific instructions regarding recovery in person.
+Dr. Rowin or Dr. Kalus will give you specific instructions regarding recovery in person.

 The results of surgery are typically immediately visible.
 At approximately six weeks your fine scars may be a bit pink and itchy, after which they will begin to settle down until they will hopefully be almost invisible by one year after surgery.
 Men who undergo male breast reduction surgery are usually among the most satisfied individuals at our practice.
 Gynecomastia patients’ newfound ability to remove their shirt or workout without fear of embarrassment is often life-changing.